-Amides are named by replacing the -oic acid suffix with -amide in the name of the parent carboxylic acid.
+Amides are named by replacing the $-oic\ acid$ suffix with -amide in the name of the parent carboxylic acid.
 Any alkyl groups on the nitrogen are placed at the beginning of the name with the prefix N-.
 Amides exist in a resonance state where delocalization of electrons occurs between the oxygen and nitrogen atoms, as shown in Figure 8.11.

-Resonance between the carbonyl and lone pair on the nitrogen stabilizes this bond and restricts its motion.
+Figure 8.11 Resonance of Amides Resonance between the carbonyl and lone pair on the nitrogen stabilizes this bond and restricts its motion.